tyleretters/lordsofthepit.com/_posts/2022-11-15-fall-brawl-5-report.md

 **Prologue: Gate to a Frozen Hell**

 The 2022 Chicago autumn seemed like it would last forever.
 Day after day it was the same: sunny weather, cool breezes, you rarely even needed a jacket.
-The Indian summer abruptly ended on Saturday, November 12, when the Lords of the Pit and a few fellow sorcerers gathered at DMen Tap, as was our sacred tradition.
+The Indian summer abruptly ended on Saturday, November 12, when the Lords of the Pit and a few fellow sorcerers gathered at DMen Tap, as is our sacred tradition.
 From DMen’s back room, we cast a ritual we had stolen from an Orcish Librarian, opening a portal to the space-time of Dominaria when it was a frigid wasteland in the aftermath of the Sylex Blast.

 ![](/assets/images/fallbrawl5/fb5.png)